Misterio77/nix-colors/lib-usage.md

   };
 }
 ```
-This assumes you have an [option named wallpaper](https://github.com/Misterio77/nix-config/blob/7aef57a5a84a176da872665ade96f9ab586474db/modules/home-manager/wallpaper.nix), of course.
+This assumes you have an [option named wallpaper](https://github.com/Misterio77/nix-config/blob/7aef57a5a84a176da872665ade96f9ab586474db/modules/home-manager/wallpaper.nix).
 If so, you can then use `config.wallpaper` wherever you need to you use your wallpaper.

 If you don't, just make `wallpaper` a `let` binding instead, or ust use `nixWallpaperFromScheme` directly where it'll be used.

-[Here's example usage](https://github.com/Misterio77/nix-config/blob/3d2da71578b930ea065a61a73fc26155482ab438/users/misterio/rice.nix) for both this and scheme generation.

 ### Generate a GTK theme from a scheme
-We also include a lib function for generating a (Materia based, maybe more options in the future) GTK (plus gnome shell and cinnamon) theme from a scheme.
+We also include a lib function for generating a (Materia based, maybe there'll be more options in the future) GTK theme from a scheme.

-Just call our lib same as above, and use `gtkThemeFromScheme`:

 ```nix
 { pkgs, config, nix-colors, ... }: